checkupjs/checkup/packages/cli/README.md

                                    The path referring to the root directory that Checkup will run in

-  -e, --excludePaths=excludePaths  Paths to exclude from checkup.
+  -e, --exclude-paths=excludePaths  Paths to exclude from checkup.
 If paths are
                                    provided via command line and via checkup config, command line paths will be used.